Types of network devices to use when you build a network

 • An Ethernet switch can adjust the connection speed of an inbound packet to match the connection speed of the destination network.

 • Many switches now support Power over Ethernet (PoE).
-PoE enables network devices like Voice over IP (VoIP) phones to get power from the switch without needing a separate power supply.
+PoE allows certain network devices, such as Voice over IP (VoIP) phones, to get power from the switch without needing a separate power supply.

 • Other modules can be attached to the switch to enable functions like port mirroring, packet sniffers, and intrusion-detection systems.